 Sexual Assault is A Broad Term

-New changes to the sexual assault criminal code involving young people include setting the age of consent, which is normally 16 to 18 years of age where the sexual activity involves prostitution, pornography or occurs in a relationship of authority, trust or dependency such as a teacher, coach or babysitter.
+New changes to the code involving young people include setting the age of consent, which is normally 16 to 18 years of age where the sexual activity involves prostitution, pornography or occurs in a relationship of authority, trust or dependency such as a teacher, coach or babysitter.
 These changes also introduce a mandatory minimum sexual assault sentence of one year in prison if the victim is under 16 years of age.

 Changes to The Judges Act

 Recent amendments to the criminal code and judges act aim to increase public confidence in the criminal justice system.
 This includes training for judges and more transparency into how their decisions in cases of sexual assault are made.
 Any candidates seeking an appointment to the provincial superior court must agree to training on sexual assault and social context, including systemic racism and systemic discrimination.

 Judges are also required to provide written reasons for their decisions under sexual assault provisions, including those that reference historical sexual assault offences.
 This rule increases transparency in sexual assault decisions and ensures decisions are made without the influence of myths or stereotypes.